Assignment 6: Graphics Library and Console

 • Horizontal wrapping: if the character to be inserted does not fit on the current row, automatically wrap the overflow to the next row.
 It is a nice touch for backspace to work correctly on a wrapped row, but we won't test this specific case in grading.

-• Vertical scrolling: filling the bottommost row and starting a new one scrolls the contents upwards, that is, all rows are shifted up by one.
+• Vertical scrolling: filling the bottommost row and starting a new one moves the text contents upwards, that is, all rows are shifted up by one.
 The top row scrolls off and the bottommost row now contains the text just added.

 We provide a very basic console test in test_gl_console.c.
 You will need to add test cases for backspace, form feed, line wrap and scrolling.
 There is a lot to test!
-The intention is for console to eventually be used as the shell output device, but we recommend postponing that final integration test to the very end.
+The goal is for console to work as the output device for the shell, but we recommend postponing that final integration test to the end.
 Trying to debug your console within context of the full shell program makes your job much more difficult, instead write targeted test cases using console_printf in test_gl_console.c.

 Designing your console